VWO Insights

 an example of a right colour palette for a heatmap

 Each data set warrants the usage of a color palette that can visually represent it in the most readily consumable manner.
-Therefore, it is important that you choose a color palette that best suits your use-case or your data sets.
-In conclusion, while choosing or creating a color palette for your heatmap, considering the following pointers may help:
+Therefore, it is important that you choose a color palette that best suits your use case or your data sets.
+In conclusion, while choosing or creating a heatmap color palette, considering the following pointers may help:

 Choose from an existing color palette